Born in London, he was the youngest son of Scottish Sculptor

 George Mossman

-He trained with his father and in the London studios of
+He initially trained under his father before entering the London studios of

 Marochetti